kevin-shelaga/cronjob-cleaner/README.md

 ## Why

-I wrote this cleaner as a way to delete pods for job that got "stuck", jobs that just seemed to stop doing anything but the job and pod were both in a running state for hours.
+I wrote this cleaner as a way to delete pods for jobs that got "stuck", jobs that just seemed to stop doing anything but the job and pod were both in a running state for hours.
+The activeDeadlineSecond would delete the job, but this wouldnt resolve any alerts from alert manager.
+This project is my fix, and a good excuse to write go.

 ## How